Forensic Science, B.S.

 • Financial Aid: Financial aid is provided through grants and loans, some of which require repayment.

 Saint Louis University makes every effort to keep our education affordable.
-In fiscal year 2022, 99% of first-time freshmen and 90% of all students received financial aid and students received more than $445 million in aid University-wide.
+In fiscal year 2023, 99% of first-time freshmen and 92% of all students received financial aid and students received more than $459 million in aid University-wide.

 For priority consideration for merit-based scholarships, apply for admission by December 1 and complete a Free Application for Federal Student Aid (FAFSA) by March 1.

-For information on other scholarships and financial aid, visit www.slu.edu/financial-aid.
+For more information on scholarships and financial aid, visit the Office of Student Financial Services.

 1. Graduates will be able to identify and explain major concepts and their categories of evidence, patterns of evidence, trends in forensic science, and the scientific basis of investigative and analytical methods.

-2. Graduates will be able to recognize the limitations of evidence and the ethical responsibilities linked to decision making.
+2. Graduates will be able to recognize the limitations of evidence and the ethical responsibilities linked to decision-making.

 3. Graduates will be able to recognize, explain and apply basic research methods in forensic science, including research design, data analysis and interpretation.